pnlpcarolina/pnlpcarolina/README.md

-<h3 align="left"> Oii hello hola 你好 👋 </h3>  I'm a Motion and Graphic Designer, migrating to Front-end development and UX design.
+<h3 align="left"> Oii hello hola やあ 👋 </h3>  I'm a Motion and Graphic Designer, migrating to Front-end development and UX design.

 #